Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 Ps.

-If you are allergic, you know best what gets you well.
-In case of doubt, you must of course ask before eating or inform your cook at tent camps.
+If you are allergic, you know best what is good for you.
+If in doubt, you must of course ask before eating or inform your cook at tent camps.

-People who suffer from lactose or gluten intolleranzen always report positively to us about the food and its tolerability during the trek.
+People who suffer from lactose or gluten intolerances always report positively about the food and their tolerance during the trek.

 During our monastery retreat there are healthy vegetarian Nepalese meals.